-Within the modern supply chain and shipping industry, some challenges and obstacles are expected and anticipated when dealing with digitization and modern cargo claims management.
-Instances have dramatically increased for freight theft of containers and entire trailers being stolen.
-However, recent trends have caught even many of the transportation experts by surprise when it comes to truck cargo theft.
+Within the modern supply chain and transportation industry, some challenges and obstacles are expected when dealing with freight and cargo claims management.
+Freight theft of containers and entire trailers has increased dramatically.
+Recent trends have caught many transportation experts by surprise when it comes to increasing truck cargo theft.

 An article by Transport Topics unpacked recent surveys that “reported 1,502 total theft events for 2020.
 That compared with 1,106 in 2019 and 1,181 in 2018… Thefts specific to cargo reached 1,059 total events in 2020, compared with 758 in 2019 and 797 in 2018.”